minhhoang040597/Hoang-Foretich-p2/README.md

 worth mentioning that our program has padded line numbers and multiple colors.
 This project was challenging, and as a result sometimes frustrating, but we learned a lot and were thrilled to be able to apply our ncurses knowledge.
-Below are a couple sources we felt we should cite:z
+Below are a couple sources we felt we should cite: